 Orange County Pedestrian Accident Lawyers

-Helping Injured Pedestrians Seek Justice & Fair Compensation
+Helping Injured Pedestrians in Irvine Seek Justice & Fair Compensation

 There are few accidents more traumatizing than pedestrian accidents – and unfortunately, statistics show that pedestrian fatalities are actually rising year after year.
 This alarming trend is also preventable for the most part, as the majority of pedestrian accidents are caused by vehicle driver negligence.